Workforce Support

 Support & understanding

 Work is important for many people with cancer or caring for someone with cancer, for lots of reasons.
 Going to work can give a sense of normality to their life.
 It can also help with recovery.
-(Source of introduction: Macmillan at Work)

 Managers and employers play an important role in supporting people with cancer and their carers.